mutsambatafco/KnowledgeEntriesDashboard/README.md

 - **Full CRUD Operations**: Create, Read, Update, and Delete knowledge entries
 - **Mobile-First Design**: Optimized for mobile devices with responsive layouts for tablet and desktop
+- **Detail View**: Click any entry card to view full details with edit/delete options
-- **Image Upload**: Support for uploading and managing images with entries
+- **Image Upload**: Support for uploading and managing images with entries (with preview and Base64 encoding)
 - **Real-time Validation**: Form validation with helpful error messages
-- **Intuitive UX**: Smooth animations, loading states, and confirmation dialogs
+- **Brutalist Design**: Black and white material design with bold typography and strong borders
+- **Interactive Effects**:
+  - WebGL-powered PixelBlast header animation
+  - StaggeredMenu overlay navigation
+  - Mobile dock with magnification effect
+- **Toast Notifications**: Real-time feedback for all operations (react-hot-toast)
 - **Type-Safe**: Built with TypeScript for enhanced code quality and developer experience
-- **Comprehensive Testing**: End-to-end tests with Playwright
+- **Comprehensive Testing**: Automated end-to-end tests with Playwright
+- **CI/CD Ready**: GitHub Actions workflow for automated testing

 ## Tech Stack